Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: System and Channel Models

 where $k=2\pi/\lambda$ denotes the wave number and $ \mathbf{r}_{\text{r}} =\left(x_{\text{r}}, y_{\text{r}}, 0\right)$ represents a point in the $x_{\text{r}}y_{\text{r}}$-plane, and $\Phi _{0}$ is constant.
 The optical beam emerging from Tx in the direction $\mathbf{\Psi}_{\text{i}}$ is redirected to the Rx direction $\mathbf{\Psi}_{\text{r}}$ by applying the phase shift gradients as

-\item \textbf{\textit{QPS profile:}} This profile focuses the optical beam at a distance $f$ from the ORIS in the direction $\mathbf{\Psi}_{\text{r}}$, reducing the beamwidth of the reflected beam by applying a phase-shift profile that changes quadratically along the $x_{\text{r}}$- and $y_{\text{r}}$-axes as follows \cite{Ajam2022,Ajam2024}.
+\item \textbf{\textit{QPS profile:}} This profile focuses the optical beam at a distance $f$ from the ORIS in the direction $\mathbf{\Psi}_{\text{r}}$, reducing the beam width of the reflected beam by applying a phase-shift profile that changes quadratically along the $x_{\text{r}}$- and $y_{\text{r}}$-axes as follows \cite{Ajam2022,Ajam2024}.

 where the terms $\Phi _{x^2}$ and $\Phi _{y^2}$ are given by

 where $R\left ( d_{1} \right )$ is the radius of curvature at the distance $d_1$ along the HAP-ORIS path.
 The term $\frac{1}{4f}$ introduces a parabolic phase profile that narrows the beam at a focus distance $f$.
 Beyond this point, the beam becomes divergent. \item \textbf{\textit{FPS profile:}} This profile focuses the optical beam at the Rx, functioning like an artificial lens to concentrate the incident beam at a distance of $d_2$ by utilizing the phase-shift profile that eliminates the accumulated phase of the incident beam as follows \cite{Ajam2022,Ajam2024}.